braddle/pact-workshop-golang/README.md

 The [code](consumer/health/health.go) is commented to explain what is happening at all key points of execution, spend a few minutes exploring it to familiarise yourself with it before continuing.

+_**Note**: in this example we have created a client as our consumer.
+In a real word application the consumer would be another service.
+When using Pact creating a share client for all services that consumer an API assumes that all Consumers use the Provider in the same way.
+This is rarely the case and is not a good use of Pact_

-The code assumes that Making the HTTP call and decoding the JSON response is successful because you would not use Pact to test these bits of the code.
+The code assumes that Making the HTTP call and decoding the JSON response is successful because Pact is just for testing the interaction between services.
 Handling these errors should be covered by separate unit tests.

 The [tests](consumer/health/health_test.go) that we used to drive out the implementation cover the expected response from the `/health` endpoint when the service is running and healthy.
 The tests are commented to explain how to use Pacts